 The beauty of the Bush Fire Croton plant is appreciated when it is fully grown and mature.
 When properly tended to, the Bush fire croton appears like a bush on fire with its long and narrow-shaped leaves.
 The mass of colors it exudes when nurtured makes it a perfect option if you want to ornate your home.

-Just place in plain but attractive pots and ensure they are kept in locations that can complement the theme of your home’s aesthetic design.
+Just place them in plain but attractive pots and ensure they are kept in locations that can complement the theme of your home’s aesthetic design.
 The Bush fire requires regular misting and adequate watering.
 On days when your soil does not need watering, misting the leaves by spraying them with little water helps the root take in moisture.

 Keep the bush fire plant away from drafts and air currents as they can weaken and damage the stem of the plant.
 The ideal temperature for your Bush fire croton is between 70 °F and 80 °F.